The 20 Best Fall Fairs in Georgia to Visit in 2025

 19. Columbia County Fair

-Held in Grovetown (just west of Augusta GA), the fair features unique acts such as a Master Chainsaw Carver, Sea Lion Splash, and Johnny Rockett’s Cycle Show.
+Held in Grovetown (just west of Augusta GA), the fair features unique acts such as a Master Chainsaw Carver, Sea Lion Splash, Ready Go Dog Show, Banana Derber and a human cannon ball.

 Other attractions include the Big Demolition Derby, classic carnival rides, live music, and more.